 Some planners will charge a fee to implement advice, this is often a percentage of the funds being invested – I do not charge implementation fees.

 Ongoing Advice Fees

 Ongoing advice fees are paid for regular reviews, reports, newsletters, portfolio re-balancing and so on.
-For smaller superannuation or investment balances I do not charge ongoing advice fees as there is not a great deal of work involved as an ‘index’ fund may be recommended which does not require much maintenance, however for more complex investment structures the ongoing advice fee will be around $2,500 p.a. for portfolios of $500,000, $3,750 p.a. for portfolios of $750,000 and $5,000 p.a. for a $1,000,000 portfolio.
+The ongoing advice fee depends upon the number of hours spent to manage portfolios, some clients will have more complex needs.
+For smaller superannuation or investment balances I do not charge ongoing advice fees as there is not a great deal of work involved as an ‘index’ fund may be recommended which does not require much maintenance, however for more complex investment structures the ongoing advice fee will be around $4,000 p.a. for portfolios of $500,000, $6,000 p.a. for portfolios of $750,000 and $8,000 p.a. for a $1,000,000 portfolio.
 Larger portfolios will be negotiated on a case-by-case basis, again depending on the complexity of the constructed portfolio.

 Life insurance commissions

 If the advice is only related to your personal insurances, in most cases I won’t charge a fee as the insurance company pays me a commission.
-The rate of commission (in 2018) is 80% of the first year’s premium and 20% p.a. of the premium, for example, a $1,000 p.a. premium will pay an initial commission to the adviser of $800 and $200 p.a.
-Due to regulatory changes these commissions are being reduced progressively to 60%..
+The rate of commission (in 2020) is 60% of the first year’s premium and 20% p.a. of the premium, for example, a $1,000 p.a. premium will pay an initial commission to the adviser of $600 and $200 p.a.